-Things to do & Places to visit in Paris in 3 days – Part 1 – Exploring the must-dos.
+Places to visit in Paris in 3 days – Part 1 – Exploring the must-dos.

 I started my first day at Café De Trocadero for breakfast, opted for an omelet and a cappuccino to beat the chilly weather.
-An amazing restaurant in a typical Parisian residential neighborhood.
+An amazing restaurant in a typical Parisian residential neighbourhood.
 Although more like a touristy one because of great views of Eiffel Tower with excellent quality of food and top-notch service.
 Do visit the restaurant to get an impression of Parisian lifestyle, passing cars and tourists finding their way to Palais de Chaillot while enjoying direct views of the most spectacular tower in the world.
 Enjoying coffee in the restaurant will be one of the most romantic things to do in Paris, so don’t shy away from bringing your date to Cafe De Trocadero!
 While planning your trip, don’t assume Paris is expensive.
 Here’s are some of the free things to do in Paris which can keep your expenses in control.

 #Start a stroll towards Eiffel Tower

 How can one visit Paris, and not see Eiffel Tower?
 So, I started to walk towards Eiffel Tower as I believe what better medium to explore a city than barefoot.
-Important to note, walking can be tricky on those cobbled roads leading to tiredness at the end of the day.
-It was quite a walk which I underestimated to be close but actually was not, although totally worth it!!
-While crossing Seine bridge Pont d’Iena, overlooked some souvenirs shops and promised myself about purchasing some on my return, which I missed and I know I shouldn’t have!!!
+Important to note, walking on those cobbled roads lead to tiredness at the end of the day.
+It was a walk which I underestimated to be close but actually was not, although totally worth it!!
+While crossing Seine bridge Pont d’Iena, overlooked some souvenirs shops and promised myself about purchasing some on my return, which I missed and I know I shouldn’t have.

-Starting my walking from Trocadero I reached the iconic 324 meters high Eiffel Tower.
+So, I started my walk from Trocadero I reached the iconic 324 meters high Eiffel Tower.
 It acquired the name from Gustave Eiffel’s company which designed & built the tower.
-Completed in 1889, the tower served as the entrance to the World Fair’89 & held skepticism in its construction, instead turned out to be a global icon.
-The 81-story building ~ the tallest building in Paris has three levels for visitors accessible via stairs & lift and the observation deck showcases the bird’s eye view of the city.
-The monument can be seen usually from any part of the city, but standing right below the Eiffel gives you a feeling you might never have before.
+Completed in 1889, the tower served as the entrance to the World Fair ’89 & held skepticism in its construction, instead turned out to be a global icon.
+The 81-story building ~ the tallest building in Paris has three levels for visitors accessible via stairs & lift and the observation deck showcases the bird’s-eye view of the city.
+The monument is visible usually from any part of the city, but standing right below the Eiffel gives you a feeling you might never have before.
 I settled on a bench opting for a cappuccino in the cold weather with a packet of chips enjoying the view.
 This will be one of the best things to do in Paris and will give you a memory for a lifetime.
 Read more on Ayu finally decided to go up to the top of Eiffel Tower and finally loved the view of Paris from the top of Eiffel Tower.

 #Arc De Triomphe

-Like day trips?
-If you have some spare time, I highly recommend taking a day trip to picturesque Rouen in Normandy!!
+Enjoy day trips?
+If you have some spare time, I highly recommend taking a day trip to picturesque Rouen in Normandy.

 Wondering where to eat in Paris?
 Fancy eating in an Indian restaurant in Paris?
 I highly recommend Restaurant Indien Suraj in a quaint Parisian neighborhood.